jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 This weapon has a very short, fixed-length buttstock to shift its mass closer to the shooter's body where it's most easily supported.
-If it had the 33° grip angle that's most common in modern carbines, then it would be uncomfortable for the wrist of the shooter's dominant hand; so the grip is instead nearly vertical as in a PDW.
+If it had the 33° grip angle that's most common in modern carbines, then the short stock would make it uncomfortable for the wrist of the shooter's dominant hand; so the grip is instead nearly vertical as in a PDW.
 This weapon is meant to be as lightweight as practicable, in order to limit muscle fatigue so the shooter can more easily keep his sights steady on the target.

 ![Velocity™ 4-lb trigger, 3D-printed copolyester trigger guard, V7™ short-throw titanium selector, Seekins™ enlarged bolt-release paddle, Aero™ lower parts kit, ArmaSpec™ Stealth Recoil Spring.][progress-2020-06-22]
 *2020-06 — Trigger & guard, selector, mag release, & assorted lower innards*